chamberlainbz/SNAPI-Analysis/README.md

 # SNAPI Analysis
 This repository is for the CCN23 Tutorial and subsequent SNAPI Analysis using VRgazeCore.
-It contains the data, the vrGazeCore toolbox, and additional code needed for the tutorial.
+It contains the data, the vrGazeCore toolbox, and additional code needed for the tutorial and additional GazeCenter Analysis.

 You can access the Google Colab notebook associated with the tutorial [here](https://colab.research.google.com/drive/1pKCzE57WHw9_ybZ5oLv5wek48QLzcxPw?usp=sharing).